China official blames Fed for global market rout, not yuan

 "China's high savings rate means China cannot provide liquidity to the world via the current account right now," he said.

-(Reporting by Kevin Yao in Beijing; Additional reporting by Jason Lange in Washington and Jonathan Spicer in New York; Editing by Ian Geoghegan and Chizu Nomiyama)
+(Reporting by Kevin Yao in Beijing; Additional reporting by Jason Lange in Washington; Editing by Ian Geoghegan and Chizu Nomiyama)